 QU consists of three campuses: Mount Carmel Campus (main campus), York Hill Campus and North Haven Campus.
 The Mount Carmel (main) Campus is located at 275 Mount Carmel Avenue in Hamden, Connecticut, and is composed of approximately 250 acres.
 It contains student residence halls, as well as educational and administrative facilities.
 The York Hill Campus is located at 305 Sherman Avenue in Hamden, Connecticut, approximately one-half miles from the Mount Carmel Campus.
-The York Hill Campus contains residence halls, the Rocky Top Student Center, the People's United Center and a parking garage.
+The York Hill Campus contains residence halls, the Rocky Top Student Center, the M&T Bank Arena and a parking garage.
 The York Hill Campus is not considered a separate campus for purposes of the Annual Security and Fire Safety Report as it does not have any organized program of study and students would consider this campus reasonably contiguous to our Mount Carmel Campus.
-Students living at York Hill Campus attend most of their educational courses on the Mount Carmel Campus and are provided free shuttle transportation to and from the York Hill Campus.
+Students living at the York Hill Campus attend most of their educational courses on the Mount Carmel Campus and are provided free shuttle transportation to and from the York Hill Campus.
 York Hill Campus statistics will be included in the Mount Carmel and York Hill Annual Security and Fire Safety Report.

-There are university-owned or leased residential houses and apartments provided to students that are within one mile of the campus and therefore considered reasonably contiguous to the Mount Carmel and York Hill campuses.
+There are university-owned or leased residential houses and apartments provided to students that are within one mile of the campus and therefore considered reasonably contiguous to the Mount Carmel and York Hill Campuses.
 For the purposes of the Mount Carmel and York Hill Annual Security and Fire Report and in accordance with the Clery Act, crimes and fires occurring in these university-owned or leased residential houses and apartments will be documented to have occurred in "on-campus-student residence."
 QU does not have any officially recognized residences or off-campus locations for student organizations.

 The North Haven Campus is located at 370 Bassett Road in North Haven, Connecticut, and is composed of approximately 150 acres.
 This campus encompasses the School of Law, Frank H. Netter MD School of Medicine, School of Health Sciences, School of Education and School of Nursing as well as Graduate Admissions and Financial Aid.
-In 2018, there were university leased apartments, commonly called "The Flats," provided to students.
-The Flats were within one mile of the campus and were therefore considered reasonably contiguous to the North Haven Campus.
-For the purposes of the North Haven Annual Security and Fire Safety Report, and in accordance with the Clery Act definition, crimes or fires occurring in those university leased apartments will be documented to have occurred in the "on campus-student residence."

-For the purposes of this Annual Security and Fire Report, only information relative to the North Haven Campus will be considered.
-A separate Annual Security and Fire Report will be published for the Mount Carmel and York Hill Campus.
+For the purposes of this Annual Security and Fire Report, only information relative to the Mount Carmel and York Hill Campus will be considered.
+A separate Annual Security and Fire Report will be published for the North Haven Campus.